What equipment needed for rock climbing, especially outdoor?

 - Have climbing equipment

 It is important to know how to lead climb between you and your partner so that you can set up the quickdraw and lead the rope up to the top for the next climber.
-You and your partner should also know how to lead belay so that he or she can belay the lead climber to set up anchor.
+You and your partner should also know how to lead belay so that he or she can belay the lead climber to set up an anchor.

 As I mentioned previously, the two skills that I would recommend learning from a certified climbing instructor or experienced climbers would be how to build anchors using natural and artificial components and how to clean a route after each climb.
 The climbing motto for outdoor is “Leave No Trace”.
 We strive to leave everything the same as much as possible as we leave the climbing area.

-Before you invest money and time in learning the prerequisites, I highly recommend for you to climb with an experience climber.
+Before you invest money and time in learning the prerequisites, I highly recommend for you climb with an experienced climber.
 If you don’t have a climber friend, hire a climbing guide such as FoxMountainGuides.com.
 This will help establish a strong foundation of understanding what to do through your own experience.
 Reading books and websites on how to rock climb is one thing but experiencing it yourself on the rocks with experienced climbers is so much worth it.
 This will also help you decide whether if you even want to invest more money in climbing gear.

 Belay Device – The Grigri is recommended by the Fox Mountain Guide Climbing instructors because of the assisted braking mechanism.
 There are other assisted braking belay devices available in the market.